tidwall/sjson/README.md

 widget.text.onMouseUp
 ```

-*These benchmarks were run on a MacBook Pro 15" 2.8 GHz Intel Core i7 using Go 1.7 and can be be found [here](https://github.com/tidwall/sjson-benchmarks)*.
+*These benchmarks were run on a MacBook Pro 15" 2.8 GHz Intel Core i7 using Go 1.7 and can be found [here](https://github.com/tidwall/sjson-benchmarks)*.

 ## Contact
 Josh Baker [@tidwall](http://twitter.com/tidwall)